 Fascinating Facts About Axolotl

 Axolotls are basically amphibians, with a remarkable trait that scientists call neoteny.
 This is the ability to remain in juvenile form.
 Other amphibians such as frogs, get rid of their gills and tails from their tadpole form and develop legs and lungs so they can dwell on land.
 Axolotls on the other hand, also develop both legs and lungs, but they get to keep their gills and tails.
 They can basically breathe air, and use their legs to walk, they just prefer to do it underwater.
 Young axolotls walk around and allow their gills to filter oxygen from the water, while the adult ones can simultaneously breathe with their lungs and even through their skin.
-For this, they are kept by enthusiasts as aquarium pets.

 They excrete more than 50% of their waste as weak urine, the rest of their waste are excreted through their gills.